 There’s no doubt that cities like New York and Los Angeles hold something extra special for tourists and those who have made the big decision to travel across one of the most exciting countries in the world.

 With that in mind, there are also one or two magical locations that are often looked over during the planning stages of a roadtrip.
-So, in collaboration with Hayes & Jarvis’ Roadtrip recommender, here are four alternative cities worth a gander during any roadtrip.
+So, here are four alternative cities worth a gander during any roadtrip.

 Once the musical centre of the universe, Seattle, despite being one of the rainiest cities in the country, is one of the most vibrant, cultural and creative hotspots on the West Coast (it also has more bookstores per capita than any other city).